WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS WHITE FLOWERS CONTACT US

 Priest Gulch Trail, June 29, 2005.

-This cute beauty grows in small patches in openings and in Sagebrush, Oak brush, and Aspen woodlands.
-Its flowers are trumpet-shaped, about a half inch long and a quarter inch wide.
+This cute beauty grows four-to-twenty-four inches tall in small and large groupings in meadows and in Sagebrush, Oak brush, Aspen, and Spruce woodlands.
+Its flowers are trumpet-shaped, about a half inch long and a quarter inch wide at the far end.
 Stems are reddish and leaves are alternate, somewhat longer at the top of the stem than at the bottom, and form a basket below the flowers.

 Collomia linearis